FAIRmat-NFDI/nyaml/README.md

   tools.

 Options:
-  --check-consistency  Check if yaml and nxdl can be converted from one to
+  --output-file TEXT   The output file path to write the converted file to --check-consistency  Check if yaml and nxdl can be converted from one to
                        another version recursively and get the same version of file.
 E.g. from NXexample.nxdl.xml to